For urgent consular assistance call

 More information:

-A dengue outbreak occurred from October 2016 to April 2017.
+Dengue outbreaks have occurred in the past.
 The Solomon Islands Public Health Emergency and Surveillance Unit continues to monitor for more outbreaks.

 Malaria is found in most areas of Solomon Islands and occurs throughout the year.

-Zika virus is also found in Solomon Islands.
+Zika virus and chikungunya are also found in Solomon Islands.
 There's no vaccination for Zika virus.

-The Australian Department of Health's Zika virus bulletin includes advice on how to minimise Zika virus risks.
+The Australian Department of Health and Aged Care's Zika virus bulletin includes advice on how to minimise Zika virus risks.

 To protect yourself from disease: